rajeshmondal18/DviSukta/README.md

 2. The number of k1 bins
 3. The number of n bins
 4. The number of cos(theta) bins

 in the input file.

+An input data "c_data8.0_100" (binary data) and an input file "input.bispec" have been provided for testing.
 _____________________________________

 To run: